ideepankarsharma2003/PySparkTutorials/readme.md

 # **PySpark Tutorials Repository**

 Welcome to the PySpark Tutorials Repository!
 This repository is designed to provide you with a hands-on introduction to PySpark, a powerful open-source data processing framework for big data and machine learning.
-We've organized our tutorials and data for a seamless learning experience.
+I've organized notebooks and data to give you a nice learning experience.

 ## Directory Structure